urbanairship/ruby-library/README.markdown

-Urbanairship is a Ruby library for interacting with the [Urbanairship API](http://urbanairship.com).
+Urbanairship is a Ruby library for interacting with the [Urban Airship API](http://urbanairship.com).

 Installation
 ============